 Basic loss per share was computed using the weighted average number of common shares outstanding.
 Diluted loss per share includes the effect of diluted common stock equivalents.
 Potentially dilutive securities realizable from the exercise of 7,615,490 warrants as of December 31, 2015 were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
-As of December 31, 2014, potentially dilutive securities realizable from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
-As of December 31, 2014, potentially dilutive securities realizable from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+As of December 31, 2014, potentially dilutive securities realizable from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-diluted net loss per share because the effect of their inclusion would have been anti-dilutive.